jam-do/jam-site/src/md/whitepaper.md

 ### JAM Cloud

 JAM Cloud — (Smart CDN / Edge network) — allowing you to dynamically create, cache and distribute:
-- any text web assets (DWA), such as HTML, CSS, markdown, SVG, JSON, JavaScript, Code NFT (including A/B tests)
+- Any text web assets (DWA), such as HTML, CSS, markdown, SVG, JSON, JavaScript, Code NFT (including A/B tests)
 - Data in JSON file format in CDN
-- media resources such as images, video, audio, 3D (service provided by partners)
+- Media resources such as images, video, audio, 3D (service provided by partners)
-- results of serverless functions execution and access to your APIs
+- Results of serverless functions execution and access to your APIs
-- automatically downloaded dependencies for jam-x
+- Automatically downloaded dependencies for jam-x

 JAM Cloud (IaaS) is a commercial service (with some free features) that will be one of the main monetization channels for the platform.